wso2/docs-is/en/includes/concepts/workforce-iam.md

 ## Provide Single-Sign-On (SSO) across your application

 Make your workforce experience frictionless and efficient when accessing the cloud-based and on-premise applications by enabling enterprise SSO.
-The SSO templates provided by Asgardeo make it easy for you to integrate with cloud applications.
+The SSO templates provided by {{product_name}} make it easy for you to integrate with cloud applications.

 - Configure SSO for Office365
 - Configure SSO for Google Workspace